-You-pick apple orchards are listed in alphabetical order.
+You-pick apple orchards in Virginia are listed below in order of distance from Washington DC.
 Admission to most orchards is free, and we've included admission fees for any farms that charge them.

-Where to Go Apple Picking in Northern Virginia
+Where to Go Apple Picking in Virginia

 Crooked Run Orchard, Purcelville VA

 Crooked Run Orchard is a small, family farm that has been in the Brown family for over 250 years.
-Borrow a bucket and walk across the creek to the orchard.
-Crooked Run also has a farm stand selling seasonal produce and hosts other fruit picking in season.
-The orchard is closed Monday and Tuesday, and pick-your-own hours vary.
-Check the Facebook page for the latest updates before you head out.
+Borrow a bucket and walk across the creek to the orchard (you can also bring your own apple picking bucket).
+Crooked Run also sells apple cider and other produce and hosts blackberry and peach picking in July and early August.

 Great Country Farms, Bluemont VA